lanesealsapi/stories/README.md

 Movies ------- Odeas

-Anrichrist 5: The Summoning
+Anrichrist 5: The Summoning @lanesealscountrysinger

-Atreux: Into The ArtVerse
+Atreux: Into The ArtVerse @atreux

 parody Poss.

-Thunderballs - THE Ai HURRicane Movie...
+Thunderballs - THE Ai HURRicane Movie... @unknown